-What Are the Global Goals — and How Close Are We to Achieving Them?
+What Are the Global Goals And Are We Close To Achieving Them?

 Experts say the world needs to pick up the pace to achieve the goals by 2030.